Naeem-Akhter/percona-postgres/contrib/pg_tde/documentation/docs/command-line-tools.md

 ## pg_waldump

-[`pg_waldump`](https://www.postgresql.org/docs/current/pgwaldump.html) is a tool to display a human-readable rendering of the write-ahead log of a PostgreSQL database cluster.
+[`pg_waldump` :octicons-link-external-16:](https://www.postgresql.org/docs/current/pgwaldump.html) is a tool to display a human-readable rendering of the write-ahead log of a PostgreSQL database cluster.

 To read encrypted WAL records, `pg_waldump` supports the following additional arguments: